multi_rover_image

 • Test and Validate Simulations: Work hands-on to understand if our computer simulations accurately represent the behavior of robots in the real world.
 Your insights will be crucial in refining our models and systems.

 • Gain Valuable Experience: As an undergraduate member of our team, you will gain practical experience that will significantly enrich your academic journey and set you apart in the job market.
-Our lab students went to conferences in Portugal, Los Angeles, Boston, Japan.
-And internships at JPL, NASA, Tesla, MathWorks, and Hexagon, to name a few.
+Over the last two years, our lab students have attended conferences in Portugal, Los Angeles, Boston, Japan; and have had internships at JPL, NASA, Tesla, MathWorks, Toyota Research Institute, and NVIDIA, to name a few.

 • Contribute to Cutting-Edge Research: Be a part of pioneering projects that have the potential to shape how robots are designed.